AlexZXu/smoke-aware-congress-app/README.md

 ## Technology Stack

 - **Frontend:** Developed using Next.js with React and Tailwind CSS for a responsive and intuitive user interface.
-- **Backend:** Aggregated data is stored in a No-SQL Google Firestore Database.
+- **Backend:** Aggregated data is fetched using Python and BeautifulSoup and stored in a No-SQL Google Firestore Database.
 The app integrates APIs from Google Maps to fetch geospatial data and provide real-time visualization.
 It also utilizes OpenAI for AI-powered features, particularly in developing the retrieval-augmented generation (RAG) system.
 - **Data Sources:** Utilized custom programs to aggregate real-time AQI and wildfire smoke data from government websites and reputable third-party APIs.

 ## How to Use